The-alpha-male/AirBnB_clone/README.md

 # AirBnB_clone

 This an AirBnB clone.
 The AirBnB website operates an online marketplace for travel information and booking services.
-The website offers lodging, home-stay, and tourism services via websites and mobile applications.
-Airbnb serves clients worldwide.
+The website offers lodging, home-stay, and tourism services via websites and mobile applications

 ## Getting Started